desctable/desctable/README.md

 ### Automatic function

-This is the case by default, with the `stats_auto` function provided in the package.
+This is the default, using the `stats_auto` function provided in the package.

+Several other "automatic statistical functions" are defined in this package: `stats_auto`, `stats_default`, `stats_normal`, `stats_nonnormal`.

-You can provide your own automatic function.
-It needs to accept a dataframe as its argument (also whether to use this dataframe or not is your choice when defining that function) and return a named list of statistical functions to use, as defined in the subsequent paragraphs.
+You can also provide your own automatic function, which needs to

+-   accept a dataframe as its argument (whether to use this dataframe or not in the function is your choice), and
+-   return a named list of statistical functions to use, as defined in the subsequent paragraphs.
-Several "automatic statistical functions" are defined in this package: `stats_auto`, `stats_default`, `stats_normal`, `stats_nonnormal`.

 ``` r
 # Strictly equivalent to iris %>% desctable %>% pander